J-riah/FSD/README.md

 5. Create a timer component to start, pause and reset using ReactJS.

-6. Create a React component that checks the strength of a password and displays the result to the user.
+**6. Create a React component that checks the strength of a password and displays the result to the user.
-The component will take user input and use a set of rules to determine the strength of the password.
+The component will take user input and use a set of rules to determine the strength of the password.**

-7. Design the authorized end points using JWT (JSON Web Token)
+**7. Design the authorized end points using JWT (JSON Web Token)**

 **8. Develop a backend application with REST API to perform CRUD operations on student data.
 (Use Postman Tool)**